fractaldotbox/ddevkit/README.md

 - vitest over jest
   - used by shadcn, scaffold and generally author find less issues for typscript setup as in jest.

+- Currently we use a small set of unix style stable, isomorphic lightweight libraries.
+To avoid supply chain attacks, we should make versions easily fixed/immutable or configurable to native
+  - `ky` over `fetch` to reduce boilerplates
+  - use `URLSearchParams` over `fast-querystring`
+  - unjs packages

 ## Acknolwedgement
 - Thanks shadcn released with MIT license to make this possible